sddeno/Citadel-Shopping-app/README.md

 I created Citadel shopping native iOS app from scratch with the sole purpose of facing and tackling challenges that comes at every step of the way.
-Citadel is a complete Realtiem app.
+Citadel is a complete Realtime app.
+My aim was to create an app which is reliable and scalable.
+Also focused on performance of the app involving fixing memory leaks, loading of UI as per user's demand and interaction.

 1. Features
 - Signup & Login  - with Google, Email password, as Anonymous